 The Company has sought to maintain a minimum of two months of working capital in the bank.
 This figure was determined to allow for an adequate amount of time to secure additional funds from investors as needed.
-The Company has a balance of \$12,426 in its bank account at the end of March 2009.
+The Company had a balance of \$2,210 in its bank account at the end of June 2009.
 Currently, we have been unable to maintain a minimum of two months of working capital and have insufficient funds to meet all of our current obligations.
 We cannot make payment on our bills as they come due.
 Outside of the requirements for our professional service providers, our cash needs are minimal as we are not paying any salaries to our two employees.
-We anticipate that the Board will approve grants of stock awards under our recently adopted equity incentive plan to compensate these employees.
+We anticipate that the Board will approve grants of stock awards under our recently adopted equity incentive plan to compensate these employees although no such grants have been made.
 Our resources and personnel are limited.
 Since the \$80,000 private placement in September 2008, we have not focused our limited resources on raising more capital through additional private placements of our securities.
-We are optimistic that sales of downloads of our initial application, yadaSayTM, through Apple's App Store and yadaTranslateTM through RIM's Blackberry App World will generate sufficient revenues to cover our monthly expenses for the next several months.
-However, no assurances can be made that we will be successful in generating such revenue.
+We are optimistic that sales of downloads of our initial application, yadaSayTM, through Apple's App Store and yadaTranslateTM and yadaSayTM through RIM's Blackberry App World will generate sufficient revenues to cover our monthly expenses for the next several months.
+In addition, we have another application, yadaBlackbookTM, which has been submitted for review and is currently being reviewed by Apple for sale through the App Store.
+However, sales of downloads of these applications during the three-month period ended June 30, 2009 were insufficient to cover our monthly expenses and no assurances can be made that we will be successful in generating such revenue.
 The offering of additional applications through both the App Store and Blackberry App World that we expect to develop may provide additional revenue sources for our operations.
 In the event that sales of downloads of applications we develop fail to generate sufficient revenue to support our operations, we will need to secure additional capital by other means.